 At DickiesStore, we’re always looking towards the future with new ideas and innovative developments – that said, we also believe it’s important to remember our roots.
 Our team recently unearthed a treasure trove of vintage advertisements and logos from the Dickies workwear brand, and it certainly proved to be a trip down memory lane.
-As proud retailers of Dickies products, we were intrigued by this insight into the brand’s evolution over the years, and we’d love to share it with our customers, both young and old.
+As proud retailers of Dickies products, we were intrigued by this insight into the brand’s evolution over the years, and we’d love to share this part of our history with our customers, both young and old.

 The Dickies brand began as a bib-overall manufacturer known as the Williamson-Dickie Manufacturing Company, which was established in 1922 when Texans EE “Colonel” Dickie, his cousin CN Williamson and his son C Don Williamson established the US Overall Company.
 Since then, Dickies has grown from a small family-run business to a multinational corporation supplying a diverse range of workwear including casual and safety footwear, work trousers and jeans, safety wear such as overalls and hi vis vests as well as accessories of unsurpassed quality.